 Fungi are unicellular or multi-cellular eukaryotic organisms that exist in all environments worldwide.
 From fungi visible to the naked eye, such as mushrooms, to microscopic yeasts and molds, they exist in a multitude of forms.
 While most fungi do not play a significant role in human disease, there are several hundred fungi that do, resulting in fungal infection or disease.
-Fungal infections (mycoses) range from common benign infections like 'jock itch,' to serious, life-threatening infections such as cryptococcal meningitis.
-The term 'antifungals' encompasses all chemical compounds, pharmacologic agents and natural products that are used to treat mycoses.
+Fungal infections (mycoses) range from common benign infections like 'jock itch' to serious, life-threatening infections such as cryptococcal meningitis.
+The term 'antifungals' encompasses all chemical compounds, pharmacologic agents, and natural products used to treat mycoses.

-Clinically, fungal infections are best categorized first according to the site and extent of the infection, then the route of acquisition and finally the virulence of the causative organism.
+Clinically, fungal infections are best categorized first according to the site and extent of the infection, then the route of acquisition, and finally, the virulence of the causative organism.
 These classifications are essential when determining the most effective treatment regimen for a particular mycosis.
-Mycoses are first classified as local (superficial, cutaneous, subcutaneous) or systemic (deep, blood borne).
+Mycoses classify as local (superficial, cutaneous, subcutaneous) or systemic (deep, bloodborne).
 The acquisition of the fungal infection is either an exogenous (airborne/inhalation, cutaneous exposure, percutaneous inoculation) or endogenous process (normal flora or reactivated infection).
 The virulence of the organism classifies as either a primary infection (disease arising in a healthy host), or opportunistic infection (disease arising in human hosts that have a compromised immune system, or other defenses).

 Antifungal drugs represent a pharmacologically diverse group of drugs that are crucial components in the modern medical management of mycoses.
-While antimycotic pharmacology has advanced significantly, particularly in the last three decades, common invasive fungal infections still carry a high mortality rate: Candida albicans (~20 to 40% mortality), Aspergillus fumigatus (~50 to 90%), Cryptococcus neoformans (~20 to 70%).
-Amphotericin B deoxycholate, a polyene was the first antimycotic agent introduced in 1958 to treat systemic mycoses.
+While antimycotic pharmacology has advanced significantly, particularly in the last three decades, common invasive fungal infections still carry a high mortality rate: Candida albicans (approximately 20 to 40% mortality), Aspergillus fumigatus (approximately 50 to 90%), Cryptococcus neoformans (approximately 20 to 70%).
+Amphotericin B deoxycholate, a polyene, was the first antimycotic agent introduced in 1958 to treat systemic mycoses.
 While this drug is an effective agent, the demand for other efficacious topical, oral, and intravenous was apparent.
 Griseofulvin was introduced in 1959, representing a second class of antifungals.
 The next significant introduction would not take place until 1971 when the antimetabolite drug flucytosine entered the market.
-Azoles first became available in 1973 with the arrival of clotrimazole; with additional azoles that have been rolled out over the past five decades: miconazole (1979), ketoconazole (1981), fluconazole (1990), itraconazole (1992), voriconazole (2002), posaconazole (2006), and most recently isavuconazonium (2015) .
-Terbinafine, an allylamine antifungal was FDA approved in 1996 but is indicated in the treatment of local, non-systemic fungal infections.
+Azoles first became available in 1973 with the arrival of clotrimazole; with additional azoles that have the pharmaceutical industry has rolled out over the past five decades: miconazole (1979), ketoconazole (1981), fluconazole (1990), itraconazole (1992), voriconazole (2002), posaconazole (2006), and most recently isavuconazonium (2015).
+Terbinafine, an allylamine antifungal, was FDA approved in 1996 but has indications for the treatment of local, non-systemic fungal infections.
 The next breakthrough in systemic therapy would have a basis in amphotericin B lipid formulations, which have more favorable side effect profiles.
-Following lipid formulations of azoles, a new class of antifungal agents which are highly effective in treating some systemic mycoses, are the recently developed echinocandins class.
-While the echinocandins demonstrate less renal toxicity than amphotericin B, they cause significant hepatotoxicity and are more expensive than azoles; this effectively relegates this class to being second or third line agents .
+Following lipid formulations of azoles, a new class of antifungal agents that are highly effective in treating some systemic mycoses, are the recently developed echinocandins class.
+While the echinocandins demonstrate less renal toxicity than amphotericin B, they cause significant hepatotoxicity and are more expensive than azoles; this effectively relegates this class to being second or third-line agents.
 Mechanistically, antifungal agents are diverse, yet due to the alarming and rapid increase in drug-resistant systemic fungal infections, new agents are necessary more than ever.
 This discussion will focus on the currently available antifungal agents.

 Antifungal Drug Classification and Common Specific Drugs: